No products selected

 - Open each candidate product and add it to compare.

-- Review specs, value signals, and pros/cons together before clicking out.
+- Review specs, pricing, and pros and cons together before clicking out.

 Category-Specific Comparison Checklist

 The fastest way to avoid buyer regret is to compare products within the same use case first.
-Avoid comparing entry-level convenience machines with prosumer workflow platforms unless your routine actually justifies the jump in cost and complexity.
+Avoid comparing an entry-level convenience machine with a prosumer machine unless you are genuinely considering the extra cost, learning curve, and maintenance.

-For grinders, focus on adjustment precision, retention behavior, and daily usability.
+For grinders, focus on adjustment precision, retention, and day-to-day usability.
 For machines, prioritize warm-up consistency, recovery speed, and serviceability.
-For accessories, only compare tools that solve a specific repeatability problem in your workflow.
+For accessories, compare tools that solve a specific prep problem instead of buying overlapping gear.

 - Pick one budget tier and compare products inside that tier first.